 Recruitment and sampling

 The researcher introduced the study at a CMHT meeting to elicit expressions of interest.
 Those attending were provided with a copy of the participant information sheet.
 Due to low attendance, the sheet was also sent to other members of the CMHT.
 Those expressing interest were provided with a fuller explanation of the study, and the researcher made arrangements to obtain written informed consent prior to conducting face to face interviews.
-Eight participants were recruited in adherence to the guidance for good standards of qualitative studies used for clinical psychology theses (Turpin et al., 1997).
+Eight participants were recruited in adherence to the guidance for good standards of qualitative studies (Turpin et al., 1997).
 All were mental health professionals employed by the NHS and working within a Community Mental Health Team, but ranging in gender, occupation and length of time employed in the service.

 Table 1.
 Participant Demographics